-There are few things more likely to start a fight than the discussion of firearms and more specifically, what the best options for a defensive weapon are if you are just starting your emergency preparations.
+There are few things more likely to start a fight than the discussion of firearms and more specifically, what is the best gun for home defense if you are just starting your emergency preparations.
 There are entire survival forums on this subject alone and if you want opinions, there are lots of places to find them.
-Similar to the conversation regarding Bugging Out Vs. Hunkering down, there are a lot of options, opinions and reasons why you should or should not do one or the other given by everyone.
+Similar to the conversation regarding Bugging Out Vs. Hunkering down, there are a lot of options, opinions, and reasons why you should or should not do one or the other given by everyone.

 To frame the case for my belief on this subject a little more clearly, I will throw out the disclaimer that when I make this recommendation I am speaking to people who do not have any other firearms currently.
 If you are realizing just now that you may need a firearm for home defense and are looking for the best weapon to purchase first, this post is intended for you.

-For the person who has nothing, I am going to go out on a limb now and describe what I think the best weapon you can purchase “right now” for a lot of various factors.
+For the person who has nothing, I am going to go out on a limb now and describe what I think the best gun for home defense you can purchase “right now” for a lot of various factors.
 The factors for deciding this weapon are based upon current events and the political climate to no small degree.

 To cut to the quick, I will say that if you don’t buy any other weapon, a 12 gauge shotgun is the absolute best option you have right now.
-Let the cussing begin!
+I honestly believe that when all else is considered, it is the best gun for home defense.
+Let the cursing begin!
 Why do I say a shotgun and not a pistol or machete or AR or AK?
 I’m glad you asked!

 If you are curious, there are lots of reviews on YouTube comparing the two and you can make your own mind up.
 There is an entire review comparing the Mossberg 590A, the Remington 870 and the Winchester 1300 defender by Nutnfancy that I highly recommend for its thoroughness.
 Either one is going to work just fine for you and you might find another model entirely.
 The brand isn’t the point so much as the type of weapon.